DDexxeDD/phtree-c/README.md

 1. The structure/element you want to store at each index
 2. A function for creating/allocating one of those elements
 3. A function for destroying/deallocating one of those elements
-4. A function for converting a user defined value to a `phtree_key_t`, generic converters for ints, floats, and doubles are provided
+4. A function for converting a user defined value to a `phtree_key_t` generic converters for ints, and floats are provided in [reference_to_key_functions.c](https://github.com/DDexxeDD/phtree-c/blob/main/source/reference_to_key_functions.c)
 5. A function for converting a user defined type to a `phtree_point_t`
 6. Function(s) for what to do when querying or iterating the tree.